- Table of Contents

 Holiness is the source, expressed in truth, and demonstrated in love.
 Love in the Christian brotherhood is not a mere sentimental feeling.
 It is far more real and practical.
 ‘By this we know that we love the children of God, when we love God and keep his commandments’ (1 John 5:2).
 All God’s commandments are truth (Ps.
 119:151) and obedience to them is holiness.
 This alone is loving the children of God.
 This is the pathway of blessedness.6

-Many will experience doubt in regards to the assurance of their salvation particularly in their earliest years as a Christian when indwelling sin is at its peak and the ability to discern spiritual truth is at its lowest ebb.
+Many will experience doubt in regards to the assurance of their salvation particularly in their earliest years as a Christian.
+This is when indwelling sin is at its peak and the ability to discern spiritual truth is at its lowest ebb.
 This is when they are most vulnerable to false teachings that tend to offer them solace in their sin.
 They do not doubt the promises of God, but rather or not they themselves are partakers of them.
-However, grace brings with it an inherent love and hunger for God's truth which will lead us to carefully and diligently look to the Scriptures, comparing all that we read and hear to the truth found therein.
-We now have God's law written on our hearts and are therefore endowed with an impassioned longing to please God and any teaching that seems contrary to these inherent desires will increasingly be judiciously discerned and rejected.
-The Christian's passion is to keep His commands knowing that God loves them and has their best interest in mind (Deut.
+However, grace brings with it an inherent love and hunger for God’s truth which will lead a genuine convert to carefully and diligently seek it out from the Scriptures, comparing all that they hear and read to the words found therein.
+We have God’s law written on our hearts and are therefore endowed with an impassioned longing to please God and any teaching that seems contrary to these inherent desires will increasingly be judiciously discerned and rejected.
+The Christian’s passion is to keep His commands knowing that God loves them and has their best interest in mind (Deut.
 5:29, Ps.
 119:45).
 We soon find that there is no contentment or satisfaction in our sin and thus we seek victory over it rather than comfort in it.
-We seek to put to death the deeds of the body and therefore any teaching that tends to water down the seriousness of sin or diminishes the necessity of overcoming it is soon recognized as an adversary to our own happiness and well-being, saying in our heart, "Depart from me, you evildoers, that I may keep the commandments of my God" (Ps.
+We seek to put to death the deeds of the body and therefore any teaching that tends to water down the seriousness of sin or diminishes the necessity of overcoming it is soon recognized as an adversary to our own happiness and well-being, saying in our heart, “Depart from me, you evildoers, that I may keep the commandments of my God” (Ps.
 119:115).
 This love for His commandments intensifies as we experience the satisfaction, peace, and joy of obedience to our God as opposed to the sorrow and dissatisfaction that results from sin.
-We will increasingly be able to say with Job, "I have not departed from the commandment of his lips; I have treasured the words of his mouth more than my portion of food" (Job 23:12).
+We will increasingly be able to say with Job, “I have not departed from the commandment of his lips; I have treasured the words of his mouth more than my portion of food” (Job 23:12).
 Therefore rather than His commands being burdensome, we can say with the Psalmist,

-The Christian's thought is not, "Jesus kept the commandments so that I don't have to" but rather, "I find my delight in your commandments, which I love" (Ps.
+The Christian’s thought is not, “Jesus kept the commandments so that I don’t have to” but rather, “I find my delight in your commandments, which I love” (Ps.
 119:47).
-"For this is the love of God, that we keep his commandments.
-And his commandments are not burdensome" (1 John 5:3, 4).
-Our mind is set on things above—our eyes fixed on Christ and His Kingdom—our hearts filled with the love of God—our feet led by the Spirit, and thus we walk in the way of righteousness to the honor and glory of God Who is our hope, sustenance and life.
+“For this is the love of God, that we keep his commandments.
+And his commandments are not burdensome” (1 John 5:3, 4).
+Our mind is set on things above — our eyes fixed on Christ and His kingdom — our hearts filled with the love of God — our feet led by the Spirit, and thus we walk in the way of righteousness to the honor and glory of God Who is our hope, sustenance and life.
 Our former manner of life is now looked upon in disgust.
 It is repugnant to us, and when in times of weakness, particularly in the early stages of our walk, there be any attempt to go back to it, we are expeditiously met with Spirit-wrought misery and despair (Matt.
 26:75).
 We are not like dogs that return to their own vomit (Prov.
-26:11) but of those who "press on toward the goal for the prize of the upward call of God in Christ Jesus" (Phil.
+26:11) but of those who “press on toward the goal for the prize of the upward call of God in Christ Jesus” (Phil.
 3:13-15).
 Therefore, in time, we become increasingly confident in our assurance as we come to realize that this longing to know God, this love for truth, this desperate heartfelt desire to be holy, just, and righteous before the God we love and fear, can only be explained by the new birth spoken of by Christ (Jn.
 3).
 This work of the Spirit of God witnesses with our spirit that we are indeed children of God (Rom.
 8:16) and that Christ truly abides in us.
-The true believer will not rest satisfied until he finds this assurance knowing that the loss of eternal life is the loss of the only thing of any true and lasting value.
-The false convert, on the other hand, will not experience such struggles, for they are never fully persuaded of God's promises and therefore the sober reality of what is at stake never takes root in the depths of their heart.
+The true believer will not rest satisfied until they find this assurance knowing that the loss of eternal life is the loss of the only thing of any true and lasting value.
+They take heed of the charge to “work out your own salvation with fear and trembling” (Phil.
+2:12).
+The false convert, on the other hand, will not experience such struggles, for they are never fully persuaded of God’s promises and therefore the sober reality of what is at stake never takes root in the depths of their heart.
 So it is, oftentimes, that the one who never wrestles with their salvation is the one in the greatest danger of a false assurance.

-It would seem that in much of the professing church of our day there is more concern over the person who may doubt their salvation than the person with a false assurance.
-However, the temporal anguish over the doubt of our own salvation can never be justly compared to the horror of being found in the last day, clinging to a counterfeit cross.
+It would seem that in much of the professing church of our day there is more concern over the person who may doubt their own salvation than the person with a false assurance.
+However, the temporal angst over the doubt of our own salvation can never be justly compared to the horror of being found in the last day with a false assurance.
 It is a mere light affliction which is but for a moment compared to eternal condemnation.
-"The sufferings of this present time are not worth comparing with the glory that is to be revealed to us" (Rom.
+“The sufferings of this present time are not worth comparing with the glory that is to be revealed to us” (Rom.
 8:18).
-This principle holds true for all temporal suffering, trials, anguish, and distress.
-Surely we must look upon one who is agonizing over doubt with empathy and compassion.
-However, we must be careful not to give anyone a false hope through mere human consolation when their true need is the witness of the Spirit.
+This principle holds true for all temporal sufferings, trials, pain, and distress.
+Surely we will come along side one who is agonizing over doubt with a sense of empathy and compassion, as well as encouragement.
+However, we must be careful not to give anyone a false assurance through mere human consolation when their true need is the witness of the Spirit.
 Once this witness is obtained the joy of it far surpasses the temporary distress of doubt.
 Subsequently, they will experience a strengthening of their faith and an even greater intimacy in their relationship with Christ.
 Spurgeon states:

 Don Kistler wrote: